Japanese destroyer Samidare (1935): Battle of Vella Lavella

+Battle of the Empress Augusta Bay

+After continuing with troop evacuation missions throughout October, Samidare was in the Battle of Empress Augusta Bay on 2 November.
+During the battle, Samidare torpedoed the destroyer USS Foote but suffered medium damage from two shell hits and a collision with her sister ship Shiratsuyu which damaged her bow.
+She returned to Yokosuka Naval Arsenal for repairs by mid-December.

 In April 1944, Samidare escorted troop convoys from Japan to Saipan and on the Truk and Palau.
 On 27 April, she assisted in the rescue of survivors from the torpedoed cruiser Yūbari.
 In May and early June, Samidare covered troop evacuations from Biak and other locations in the Netherlands East Indies.
 She participated in the Battle of the Philippine Sea on 19–20 June as part of Admiral Takatsugu Jōjima's task force.
 In July, she escorted a troop convoy to Okinawa and to Lingga, returning with Kinu to Palau in August.
 However, on 18 August, Samidare ran aground on the Velasco Reef near Palau Island at position 08°10′N 134°38′E. On 25 August, she was torpedoed by the submarine USS Batfish.
 The destroyer broke in two with her stern-section sinking, and the bow-section later destroyed by the Japanese.